flreuss/pythonmusic/docs/objects/phrase_elements.rst

 Articulations
 .............

 Articulations can be added to notes to change their length, velocity, or general playback behaviour.
-To add an articulation to a Note, either pass a list of articulations to the notes initialiser, or use the :meth:`add_articulation <pythonmusic.music.Note.add_articulation>` method.
+To add an articulation to a note, either pass a list of articulations to the notes initialiser, or use the :meth:`add_articulation <pythonmusic.music.Note.add_articulation>` method.